ROMERÍA (2025) the final film in the semi-auto-fiction trilogy by Catalan writer/director Carla Simón.

 Romeria ( 2025) 5

-Marina in her dream meets her parents
+Marina in her dream, meets her parents

 Romeria (2025) 4

-José Ángel Egido as Alfonso Piñeiro & Marina Troncoso as Rosalía de la Cruz, Marina's grandparents.
+José Ángel Egido as Alfonso Piñeiro & Marina Troncoso as Rosalía de la Cruz, (Marina's grandparents).

 “It was a massacre at the time.
 They all dropped like flies: accidents, overdoses and AIDS.”

-There were many orphans left behind as young people were caught up in a wave of living free and taking hard drugs like heroin and drugs, sharing needles, just before the news of HIV AIDS had reached the population.
+Many orphans were left behind as young people were caught up in a wave of living free and taking hard drugs like heroin (and sharing needles), before the news of HIV AIDS had reached them.
 Until that point, it was an unknown and unnamed disease.
+This transition period in Spain became known as ‘La Movida’.
+It is a reaction that seems to repeat itself, as later, in Argentina, a similar movement took place after the fall of the Military dictatorship in 1983.
+There it was known as ‘El Destape’ (The Opening).

-Carla Simón admits to having been strongly influenced by ‘More’ (1969) by Barbet Shroeder.
-The film is set in Ibiza and also deals with love and addiction, though she also points to Michelangelo Antonioni’s Zabriskie Point (1970) as another important source of her style.
 Simón has lived a life haunted by fragments of memory.
-Her mother died when she was six years old and her father died when she was only three and Carla Simón only met the rest of her family when she was 18, like Marina in the movie.
+Her mother died when she was six years old and her father died when she was only three and Carla Simón only met the rest of her family when she was 18, just like Marina in the movie.
 So, Simón’s last film in her trilogy, Romería, is really about memory and loss, and all the things that can never fully be recovered by those left behind, who are doomed to only speculate, imagine and dream.

 Carla Simón